htrc/ACS-TT/tools/galaxy-viewer/backend/topic-service/README.md

 [BottlePy deployment documentation](http://bottlepy.org/docs/dev/deployment.html).

-**Security note:** The code is currently running in development mode, and as such the CORS permissions are set to allow cross-domain API requests from anywhere.
+**Security note:** The code is currently running in development mode, and as such the CORS permissions are set to allow cross-origin API requests from anywhere.
 In production it is *highly advised* to restrict access to only the specific hosts from where the requests are expected to come from.
 This can be done by customizing the response headers defined in `topic-service.py` in the `EnableCors` plugin class.